 In recent years, personalization has become a brand imperative.
 The need for personalized homepages, perfectly curated product recommendations, seamless omnichannel experiences, and more have come to boggle the minds of marketers everywhere.
 How can you get it all done, and what do you do if you’re starting from the ground up?

-Well, it is best to understand the biggest challenges of personalization before you go any further.
+Well, it is best to understand the biggest challenges of personalized marketing or hyper-personalization before you go any further.
 While personalization is perpetually in demand, there can be several roadblocks standing between your brand and success.
 Let’s take a deeper look at a few reasons why nailing personalization is no easy feat and some solutions to help your organization address these problems.

 The Blank Slate Problem: Not Knowing How to Get Started